Home

 Birds: Emu

-Interesting remark, though I cannot guarantee its authenticity.
+Interesting remark, indeed, though I cannot guarantee its authenticity.
 We only saw the Emus walking forward and they were quite large and intimidating to our daughters, so we did not confront them and challenge their path to see if our interruption would make them walk backwards or turn around.
 We decided to take the guide’s word for it.

 emu 1